NUWCDIVNPT/stig-manager-docker/README.md

 ![Keycloak reverse diagram](https://github.com/NUWCDIVNPT/stig-manager-docker-compose/blob/cac/diagrams/kc-reverse.svg)

-- Nginx runs a TLS stack and listens on an exposed TLS port.
+- Nginx runs a TLS stack with client certificate verification and listens on an exposed TLS port.
 Nginx forwards traffic to both the API and Keycloak which are listening on unexposed HTTP ports

 To run this orchestration: